Features¶

 Platforms which don’t offer powerful run-time reflection facilities (such as Go, Rust and D) can’t take advantage of special strings in the way that Python, Kotlin/Java, .NET or JavaScript can.
 However, there is a set of special values which are available across platforms, as described below.

-Special values – cross-platform
+Special values – cross-platform¶

 The following special string formats are used by convention across current implementations:

-Native date/times
+Native date/times¶

-You can use `YYYY-mm-ddTHH:mm:ss.NNNNNN+HH:mm:ss.nnnnnn` — this is an ISO-like format which allows precise description of a datetime including a timezone offset.
-Points to note:
+format which allows precise description of a datetime including a timezone offset.

-• The time must be provided to a precision of at least seconds, though the timezone offset need only be precise up to hours and minutes.
+values are microseconds (expressed as fractions of a second) and can be omitted or less precise, but not more precise than six digits. - The time must be provided to a precision of at least seconds, though the timezone offset need only be precise up to hours and minutes.

 This format is converted to a date-time object appropriate to the platform.